 PRP Treatments for Different Forms of Arthritis

-We get a lot of questions regarding the effectiveness of platelet-rich plasma (PRP) and stem cell treatments for arthritis.
+We get a lot of questions regarding the effectiveness of platelet-rich plasma (PRP) and total nucleated cell treatments for arthritis.

 As a doctor, you are fully aware that arthritis is a fairly broad term that encompasses numerous conditions rather than a single disease in and of itself.
 What you may not know is that PRP is not necessarily effective for every condition that falls under the umbrella of arthritis.

-In our PRP and stem cell therapy training courses, we are very clear to point out when regenerative medicine is appropriate for arthritis and when it is not.
+In our PRP and total nucleated cell therapy training courses, we are very clear to point out when regenerative medicine is appropriate for arthritis and when it is not.
 In this post, we will offer a brief overview for those who are interested.
-Bear in mind that educating your own patients about the various forms of arthritis can help them better understand when, and if, stem cell or PRP therapy is appropriate for them.
+Bear in mind that educating your own patients about the various forms of arthritis can help them better understand when, and if, total nucleated cell or PRP therapy is appropriate for them.

 PRP and Osteoarthritis